Are Coincidences Signs from God? What Judaism, Christianity, and Islam Teach

 Key takeaways

-• All three Abrahamic faiths affirm God can communicate through observable events, but none treats every coincidence as automatically divine.
+• All three Abrahamic faiths affirm that God communicates through signs, but none equates every coincidence with a guaranteed divine message.

 FAQs